FrauGuelle/Windows-2000-Notepad-German/README.md

 # PLEASE INSTALL FIRST:
-NOTEPAD.CER in the storage for secure certificates
+NOTEPAD.CER in the storage for trusted certificates on current mashine(system-wide)
-WINDOWS 2000 Notepad.cer in the storage for secure certificates
+WINDOWS 2000 Notepad.cer in the trusted for secure certificates on current mashine(system-wide)

 ## IMPORTANT: